Jaycode88/veg-centric-msp3/TESTING.md

 npm install --save-dev jquery
 ```

 I then created the jest.config.js file in the root directory as well as a new ```__tests__```folder containing my jquery-mock.js(to mock jquery globally. instead of writing it into each test) and my script.test.js(containing my tests).
-I kept recieving the this error:
+I kept recieving the following error:
 ```
 ReferenceError: $ is not defined
 ```